toga4/vscode-go-tdt-outline/README.md

 ## Requirements

 - Visual Studio Code v1.90.0 or higher
-- Go 1.18 or higher (for the parser)
 - Go files must have valid syntax
+- No Go installation required (the extension includes a pre-built parser)

 ## Installation